fajryalvin12/fgh21-go-event-organizer/README.md

 | `wishlist`              | `GET`    | `Get a list of wishlist data`                          |
 | `wishlist`              | `POST`   | `Create new wishlist data`                             |
 | `wishlist/:id`          | `DELETE` | `Remove the selected wishlist data`                    |

+## Contributing

+Feel free to contribute the repo for better code!

+## Authors

+- Me

+## Feedback

+If you have any feedback, please reach out to us at fajryalvin12@gmail.com